Energy Transition: Challenges and Opportunities for Developing Countries.

 3.Job Creation: Finally, transitioning to clean energy not only addresses environmental concerns but also presents a significant avenue for job creation, particularly in the renewable energy, energy efficiency, and waste management sectors.

-In conclusion, the poses formidable challenges for developing countries, ranging from financial constraints to the complexities of transitioning from fossil fuels to renewable energy sources.
+In conclusion, the energy transition poses formidable challenges for developing countries, ranging from financial constraints to the complexities of transitioning from fossil fuels to renewable energy sources.
 However, amidst these challenges lie vast opportunities to foster , enhance energy access, and mitigate climate change impacts.

 Leave a Reply